 Gravity Direct Vent Furnace

-For those who have some space concerns in their furnace selection, the gravity direct vent furnace can be a perfect choice, as these highly efficient units are often quite small.
-A direct-vent furnace draws air directly into the chamber from outside.
+For those who have some space concerns, the gravity direct vent furnace can be a perfect choice, as these highly efficient units are often quite small.
+A direct-vent system draws air directly into the chamber from outside.
 Because it sources air externally, this allows doors and windows to remain closed while the furnace is in operation.

 These units are also incredibly efficient and safe, as the combustion chamber is sealed, with the gas flame sealed off from contact with the outside air.

 When it comes to choosing a furnace for your home, you want to be as informed as possible so that you can make the right decision for you.
-Buying a furnace is no small investment, so knowing that you are getting what you want is crucial in this decision.
+Buying one is no small investment, so knowing that you are getting what you want is crucial in this decision.

 Here at Total Home Supply, we understand that knowing the ins and outs of how your furnace works is the best first step to take as you explore your options.
 With this information, you can set about finding the one that is the most appropriate fit and function for your home or other space.